nlpcl-lab/ace2005-preprocessing/README.md

 │...
 ```

-We use the same data split as the previous work (Liu et al., 2016b; Nguyen et al., 2016).
+This project use the same data split as the previous work (Liu et al., 2016b; Nguyen et al., 2016).
 The data segmentation is specified in `data_list.csv`.

 Below is information about the amount of data.